CarmineToriello95/absence_manager_app/README.md

 - [x] I want to see a loading state until the list is available.
 - [x] I want to see an error state if the list is unavailable.
 - [x] I want to see an empty state if there are no results.
-- [ ] (Bonus) I can generate an iCal file and import it into outlook.

 ## Info